WilliamKesuma/WilliamKesuma/README.md

 # 👋 Hi!
 Im William

-iOS Developer trained through the Apple Developer Academy @ UC Indonesia, focused on building polished, production-ready apps with Swift & SwiftUI.
+Developer trained through the Apple Developer Academy @ UC Indonesia, focused on building polished, production-ready apps with Swift & SwiftUI.

 I shipped 5+ apps across iOS, iPadOS, and macOS during the Academy, averaging a 4.8/5 pilot satisfaction score.
 My favorite build is Menata, which uses RoomPlan, Object Capture, and RealityKit to let interior designers scan and arrange rooms in 3D.